 - Use a combination of some pay-as-you-go instances and many spot instances for backend resources.

 - Monitor the interruptions of spot instances and remove instances that are about to be interrupted from the CLB.

 3. Using a computing scheduling mode that supports checkpoint restart

 - Store intermediate computing results on permanent storage products such as COS, CFS, and NAS.

-- Be aware of the metadata to monitor which instances are about to be interrupted and save the computing results within the retention period of 2 minutes.
+- Monitor which instances are about to be interrupted using metadata and save the computing results within the retention period of 2 minutes.